BOOK NOW

 Spacing

 Just as some smiles are overcrowded, yours might be too spaced out.
-Large gaps between your teeth not only affect the look of your smile but they are also havens for bacteria, increasing the chances of gum disease and jawbone deterioration.
+Large gaps between your teeth not only affect the look of your smile, but they are also havens for bacteria, increasing the chances of gum disease and jawbone deterioration.

 As with crowding, genetics is a common cause.
 If your jaw is too large compared to your teeth, spaces will become apparent as you reach adulthood.
 Losing teeth is another possible cause.
 When you lose teeth, dental drift can occur.
 This is where your neighbouring teeth gradually move into the gap, causing them to spread out.